droidian-onclite/device-page/docs/README.md

 * Extract the archive
 * run the `flash_all` script
 * Boot to fastboot and let the script flash everything.

+## UBports Installer
+- Alternatively the UBports installer can also be used to install Droidian.

 ## Notes
 - The default password is `1234`.